 Leveraging new Python features.
 Python is a very popular choice with many data scientists.
-Our framework will leverage the newest Python 3 features such as Typing Interface [46] in order to increase robustness and future-proofing of our code base.
+Our framework needs to leverage the newest Python 3 features such as Typing Interface [35] in order to increase robustness and future-proofing of our codebase.